kernel-cyrus/lightbox/README.md

 Lightbox
 =============================

-An aarch64 qemu running and debug environment for both linux and android common kernel.
+An aarch64 qemu based kernel running and debug environment for both linux and android common kernel.

 All the stuff are intergrated and configured ready to run.